 - EFT is not affiliated with any particular religious beliefs.

-- EFT is relevant for any couple wanting to improve their sense of connection; whether they are mixed gender, same gender, monogamous or non-monogamous.
+- EFT is relevant for any relationship where its members are wanting to improve their sense of connection; whether they are mixed gender, same gender, monogamous or non-monogamous.